dbt-labs/corp/handbook.md

 ### Open Door Policy

-Fishtown Analytics has an open-door policy and takes employee concerns and problems seriously.
+dbt Labs has an open-door policy and takes employee concerns and problems seriously.
 The company values each employee and strives to provide a positive work experience.
 Employees are encouraged to bring any workplace concerns or problems they might have or know about to one of the designated members of the leadership team.

 ### Breach of Workplace Commitments

-If Fishtown Analytics determines that a violation has occurred, we will take appropriate disciplinary action against the offending party, which can include counseling, warnings, suspensions, and termination.
+If dbt Labs determines that a violation has occurred, we will take appropriate disciplinary action against the offending party, which can include counseling, warnings, suspensions, and termination.
 Employees who report, in good faith, violations of these policies and employees who cooperate with investigations into alleged violations will not be subject to retaliation.

 **We take our commitment to our employees seriously, and we will not tolerate any breach of these commitments.
 Failure to abide by these commitments may cause you to lose your job.
 If you have any questions regarding these commitments, do not hesitate to seek clarification from Meghan Colón.**